lollykrown/lollykrown/README.md

 ✨ I'm a fullstack engineer with passion for creativity & innovation.
 I am based in Lagos, Nigeria.

 Also, I am a frontline health care personnel.
 You may wonder how i juggle the two, trust me it's fun.
 I am available for any remote gig.
-Stack: MERN, PHP and Android java.
+Stack: MERN and Android java.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=lollykrown&layout=compact)](https://github.com/lollykrown/github-readme-stats)